siit-dev/locations-map/README.md

 There are multiple events dispatched by the location map:

-- `initializing` - before initialization.
+- `initializing.locationsMap` before initialization.
 It allows you to change the settings.
-- `initialized` - after the map has been initialized
+- `initialized.locationsMap` after the map has been initialized
-- `parseLocations` - triggered after parsing the locations
+- `parseLocations.locationsMap` triggered after parsing the locations
-- `appliedFilters` - after filters are updated
+- `appliedFilters.locationsMap` after filters are updated
-- `updatedLocations.locationsMap` - before the locations list is updated, for example after geolocation
+- `updatedLocations.locationsMap` before the locations list is updated, for example after geolocation
-- `updatedLocationListContent` - after the location list has been updated
+- `updatedLocationListContent.locationsMap` after the location list has been updated
-- `search` (cancelable) - when the search form is submitted, before starting the search
+- `search.locationsMap` (cancelable) - when the search form is submitted, before starting the search
-- `updatingFromSearch` (cancelable) - when search is starting
+- `updatingFromSearch.locationsMap` (cancelable) - when search is starting
-- `updatedFromSearch` - after search has been done
+- `updatedFromSearch.locationsMap` after search has been done
 - `showPopup` (cancelable) - when a location is clicked and a popup should be displayed
-- `showPopupOnMap` (cancelable) - when a location is clicked and a popup should be displayed on the map
+- `showPopupOnMap.locationsMap` (cancelable) - when a location is clicked and a popup should be displayed on the map
-- `showPopupOutsideMap` (cancelable) - when a location is clicked and a popup should be displayed outside the map
+- `showPopupOutsideMap.locationsMap` (cancelable) - when a location is clicked and a popup should be displayed outside the map
-- `listClick` (cancelable) - when a location is clicked in the list, and the map should scroll to it and close existing popups
+- `listClick.locationsMap` (cancelable) - when a location is clicked in the list, and the map should scroll to it and close existing popups
-- `listHover` (cancelable) - when a location is hovered in the list, and the map should scroll to it
+- `listHover.locationsMap` (cancelable) - when a location is hovered in the list, and the map should scroll to it
-- `updatedMapPosition` - when the map position has been changed
+- `updatedMapPosition.locationsMap` when the map position has been changed

 ## More info